chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/component-explorers.md

 ## Learn the workflow

-Teams at Peloton, Twilio, and Salesforce rely on Storybook to visual test.
+Teams at Peloton, Twilio, and Salesforce rely on Storybook for visual testing.
 The next chapter shows you how to apply the popular Test-Driven Development methodology to UI development.